Quick Start

 - Your

-operatorId- links to your operator configuration (provided by 155.io) - 155.io's public key - to verify our responses
+operatorId— links to your operator configuration (provided by 155.io) - 155.io's public key — use this to verify our

-- 155.io's IP addresses - to whitelist on your server
+X-Marbles-Signatureheader on incoming/balance,/bet,/win,/rollbackrequests - 155.io's IP addresses — whitelist these on your firewall so our callbacks reach your server

 You'll also need to choose your own partnerId — this is a string you define to identify your website or casino brand (e.g., "my-casino", "my-casino-asia").
 You can use different partner IDs to distinguish between platforms or regions under the same operator.